codesmiles/kodecamp2-stage-7/README.md

 # kodecamp2-stage-7

-## Design of a RESTful API that collects users location information and calculates the distance between the the wo locations
+## Design of a RESTful API that collects users location information and calculates the distance between the locations